Facebook Pixel

 Source: Google Trends

-Gold remains inherently volatile despite its safe haven asset reputation (take a look back at the source of the demand for gold).
+Gold remains inherently volatile despite its reputation as a safe-haven asset (see the source of demand for gold).
 Sharp corrections are inherent even in strong bull markets.
 Therefore, disciplined position sizing and strict leverage control are essential to ensure no short-term downturn jeopardizes your capital for long-term gains.

 The opportunity cost of gold is non-negligible.
 Unlike bonds or equities, it generates no yield, which can weigh during periods of economic optimism.
 This must be factored into gold investment strategies 2026.